 No matter what part of the country you live in, chances are very good that your home is equipped with an air conditioning system.
 A central air conditioning system is the most common method of cooling your home.

-When trying to evaluate which air conditioning system to buy either for a new home construction or to replace an old, worn out or inefficient unit, it can be difficult for a homebuyer or homeowner to know what to look for.
-Energy efficiency, quality of construction, reliability, ease of maintenance, noise level and the warranty are all things that can help determine what system to choose.
+When trying to evaluate which air conditioning system to buy either for new home construction or to replace an old, worn out or inefficient unit, it can be difficult for a homebuyer or homeowner to know what to look for.
+Energy efficiency, quality of construction, reliability, ease of maintenance, noise level, and the warranty are all things that can help determine what system to choose.

 Additionally, the strength of the air conditioning brand’s name and the system’s price will play a large part in your decision.
 The Carrier brand name is always among the top brands to consider when it comes to air conditioning.

 Carrier pioneered the air conditioning industry 115 years ago.
 Carrier is recognized as a world leader in HVAC manufacturing and is known by consumers, commercial businesses and contractors for their innovative technology, energy-efficient products, quality construction, and reliability.

 Carrier Holds Over 500 Patents in the HVAC Industry

 Since 1902, when Willis Carrier first invented the air conditioner, Carrier has introduced new HVAC technologies and patented processes that continue to revolutionize the HVAC industry.

 Carrier is Committed to the Environment and Energy Efficiency